 - C.1: The City will encourage the use of density bonuses and regulatory incentives as tools to assist affordable housing development.
 (Reference Implementation Programs: A-3, A-5, B-2, B-3, B-7, C-1, C-2, C-3 and C-5 - C.2: The City will pursue state and federal funding to assist in developing housing affordable to extremely low-, low-, and moderate-income households.
 (Reference Implementation Programs: B-5, C-4, C-6, C-7 and C-9) - C.3: The City will review the Zoning Ordinance, permit processes, and development impact fees to identify and remove potential constraints to the development of a range of housing for all income levels and needs.
-(Reference Implementation Programs: A-3, A-5, B-2, B-3, B-7, B-8 and C-5) - C.4: The City shall grant water and sewer service priority to housing developments that include housing units for lower income households in accordance with SB 1087.

-Goal D: Proactively provide resources and education on fair housing rights, responsibilities and services.
+(Reference Implementation Programs: A-3, A-5, B-2, B-3, B-7, B-8 and C-5) - C.4: The City shall grant water and sewer service priority to housing developments that include housing units for lower income households in accordance with SB 1087. - Goal D: Proactively promote inclusive and equitable community development and provide resources and education on fair housing rights, responsibilities and services.

-- D.1: Make fair housing educational materials and referral information available on the City's website and at key locations (e.g., City Hall, libraries, etc.) and other community gathering places for the public.
-(Reference Implementation Program: D-1) - D.2: Ensure that all relevant materials are appropriately translated for use by persons with limited English proficiency.
-(Reference Implementation Program: D-1) - D.3: Conduct outreach to community organizations, churches, etc., that have connections to key minority populations to proactively provide information on fair housing.
-(Reference Implementation Program: D-2)
+- D.1: Implement housing programs and support housing developments that promote inclusive, racially and ethnically diverse, and mixed-income residential communities throughout the City. - D.24: Make fair housing educational materials and referral information available on the City's website and at key locations (e.g., City Hall, libraries, etc.) and other community gathering places for the public.
+(Reference Implementation Program: D-1) - D.23: Ensure that all relevant materials are appropriately translated for use by persons with limited English proficiency.
+(Reference Implementation Program: D-1)

-D.4: Through landlord education, encourage reasonable policies for tenant criminal history, rental history, credit history, and reasonable accommodations.
+- D.34: Conduct outreach to community organizations, churches, etc., that have connections to key minority populations to proactively provide information on fair housing.
+(Reference Implementation Program: D-2) - D.45: Through landlord education, encourage reasonable policies for tenant criminal history, rental history, credit history, and reasonable accommodations.
 (Reference Implementation Program: D-3)